 Creating Custom Algorithms¶

-To create a custom algorithm, you must inherit from RLAlgorithm
+To create a custom algorithm, you must inherit from RLAlgorithm for

-single-agent algorithms or MultiAgentRLAlgorithm
+single-agent algorithms or MultiAgentRLAlgorithm for multi-agent

 algorithms.
 For an overview of the class hierarchy and the philosophy behind it please refer to EvolvableAlgorithm Base Class.
 We have implemented